crmackay/batey-data-app/batey_tech_workflow_ideas.md

 			 		- can we use letters?
 			 		- does the DOH have PINs?
 			 			- HBS?
-				 		- Would there be value in using them
+				 		- Would there be value in using them?
-				 		-
 			 - encounter info
 				 - date
 				 - location